 Bay-Friendly Raters are landscape professionals who have been trained in verifying ReScape California’s Bay-Friendly practices, and guiding project teams through the rating process.
 They are independent of ReScape California and the owner’s design team.
 For more about Raters, see Hiring a Bay-Friendly Rater below.

-The third-party Bay-Friendly Rated verification process provides assurance that the landscape has been designed and built to meet a high standard of excellence for quality, health and environmental performance.
+The Bay-Friendly Rated verification process provides assurance that the landscape has been designed and built to meet a high standard of excellence for quality, health and environmental performance.
 Earning the Bay-Friendly Rated label can also help property owners promote their environmental stewardship efforts to employees, tenants, buyers and the public.

 Following Bay-Friendly standards for the design, construction and management of your landscape can provide many benefits, including labor and maintenance cost savings, water and energy savings, greenhouse gas reductions, water quality improvement, compliance with stormwater and water efficiency regulations, credits toward green building rating systems, and more.

 Yes, the fee varies between In-House Rated and Third-Party Rated landscapes.